-David is proud to represent the fourth generation of Mills to practice at the firm.
-He is a great-grandson of Alexander Mills, K.C., one of the founders, grandson of Ralph S. Mills, Q.C., and a son of J. Paul Mills, Q.C.
+David is proud to represent the fourth generation of Mills to practice at the firm since its founding in 1884.
+He is a great-grandson of Alexander Mills, K.C., one of the founders of the firm, grandson of Ralph S. Mills, Q.C., and a son of J. Paul Mills, Q.C.
 David served his articles with Mills & Mills LLP, joined the firm following his call to the Bar and became a Partner in 2006.

-David’s practice consists of two main areas.
-In his first practice area, David provides a comprehensive range of legal services to meet the needs of entrepreneurs and private businesses, including: strategic business structure advice for sole proprietorships, joint ventures, partnerships and corporations; negotiation and drafting of business agreements; mergers and acquisitions (by way of asset or share purchase); corporate governance and record-keeping; fund-raising transactions, including private placements, debt structuring and secured transactions; and comprehensive employment law advice, including the hiring and termination of employees and proper structuring of stock options and other compensation plans.
+In his business practice, David acts for the owners and managers of private business, providing strategic business structure advice for sole proprietorships, joint ventures, partnerships and corporations; negotiation and drafting of business agreements; mergers and acquisitions (by way of asset or share purchase); corporate governance and record-keeping; fund-raising transactions, including private placements, debt structuring and secured transactions; and comprehensive employment law advice, including the hiring and termination of employees and proper structuring of stock options and other compensation plans.

-When business or estate disputes arise, David engages his clients in a results-driven dispute resolution process.
+When disputes arise, David engages his clients in a cost-effective and results-driven dispute resolution process.
 This involves a thorough analysis of his clients’ rights and interests and an assessment of the risks and benefits of each strategic option.
-Working with the firm’s litigators, the optimal strategy – which may include alternative dispute resolution techniques or traditional court action – is then designed and vigorously pursued.
+Working with the firm’s team of litigators, the optimal strategy – which may include alternative dispute resolution techniques or traditional court action – is then designed and vigorously pursued.

 Bachelor of Arts, McGill University, 1995